MetaMask/SIPs/SIPS/sip-29.md

 }
 ```

 `scopes` - A non-empty array of CAIP-2 chain IDs that the Snap supports.
 This field is useful for a client in order to avoid unnecessary overhead.
+Any asset returned by the Snap must be from one of the supported chains otherwise it will get filtered out.

 ### Snap Implementation